 Fly casters take peacocks on a variety of oversized streamer, popper and slider patterns (tied on 5/0 or 6/0 extremely stout wide-gap hooks) which match a multitude of large baitfish.
 For larger fish, streamers, with a big profile are most often productive.
 A stiff 8 to 10-weight rod will easily cast the 200-300 grain sinking lines most commonly used (depending upon fishing conditions) to present these flies.
-An 8-weight is perfect for lighter sinking or floating lines.
-In tight structure, heavy leaders (such as an 8-foot section of 35-pound monofilament) are essential to keep from breaking big fish off.
+An 8-weight is perfect for intermediate or floating lines.
+In tight structure, heavy leaders (such as a 6-foot section of 50-pound monofilament) are essential to keep from breaking big fish off.

 For more information: Pre-Trip Info